 It’s not necessarily the quantity that is making it harder to get people to sign up.

 It’s the low, often spammy/salesy, quality.

-A lot of webinars are nothing more than sales vehicles that use bait and switch tactics to get attendees, and then deliver no real value.
+Many webinars are nothing more than sales vehicles that use bait-and-switch tactics to get attendees to sign up, and then deliver no real value.